-The DSS Office of Constituent Services (OCS) launched the One Number initiative during FY'23.
-This initiative modernized the agency's call center to provide clients with the ability to manage their benefits remotely.
-The DSS One Number is a new Interactive Voice Response (IVR) system that consolidated most of the agency's separate IVR (40) systems into one public-facing customer service number.
-The DSS One Number provided clients with self-service and agent-assisted supports for some of the agency's largest benefit programs including SNAP, Cash Assistance, Medicaid, HASA, and HEAP.
+The DSS Office of Constituent Services (OCS) is planning to launch the One Number initiative during FY'23.
+This initiative will modernize the agency's call center to provide clients with the ability to manage their benefits remotely.
+The DSS One Number is a new Interactive Voice Response (IVR) system that will consolidate most of the agency's separate IVR (40) systems into one public-facing customer service number.
+The DSS One Number will provide clients with self-service and agent-assisted supports for some of the agency's largest benefit programs including SNAP, Cash Assistance, Medicaid, HASA, and HEAP.